ROCm/hipFFT/docs/reference/fft-api-usage.rst

    * :cpp:func:`hipfftXtExecDescriptorD2Z`
    * :cpp:func:`hipfftXtExecDescriptorZ2D`

-4. Copy the output from the descriptor back to the host with :cpp:func:`hipfftXtMemcpy`.
+#.
+Copy the output from the descriptor back to the host with :cpp:func:`hipfftXtMemcpy`.

-5. Free the descriptor with :cpp:func:`hipfftXtFree`.
+#.
+Free the descriptor with :cpp:func:`hipfftXtFree`.

-6. On all ranks in the MPI communicator:

-   i.
-Clean up the plan by calling :cpp:func:`hipfftDestroy`.
+#.
+On all ranks in the MPI communicator, clean up the plan by calling :cpp:func:`hipfftDestroy`.

 Custom decomposition
 --------------------

 hipFFT also allows an arbitrary decomposition of the FFT into 1D, 2D, or 3D bricks.
 Each MPI rank calls :cpp:func:`hipfftXtSetDistribution` during plan creation to declare which input and output brick resides on that rank.

-The same API calls are made on each rank in the MPI communicator, as follows:
+The same API calls are made on each rank in the MPI communicator as follows:

-1. Create a hipFFT plan handle with :cpp:func:`hipfftCreate`.
+#.
+Create a hipFFT plan handle with :cpp:func:`hipfftCreate`.

-2. Attach the MPI communicator to the plan with :cpp:func:`hipfftMpAttachComm`.
+#.
+Attach the MPI communicator to the plan with :cpp:func:`hipfftMpAttachComm`.

-3. Call :cpp:func:`hipfftXtSetDistribution` to specify the input and output brick for the current rank.
+#.
+Call :cpp:func:`hipfftXtSetDistribution` to specify the input and output brick for the current rank.

    Bricks are specified by their lower and upper coordinates in the input/output index space.
 The lower coordinate is inclusive (contained within the brick) and the upper coordinate is exclusive (first index past the end of the brick).